AnAbsurdlyAngryGoose/openmod/README.md

 ## Change History

+### v1.3.5

+- Fix an issue where the processing loop could unexpectedly hang.

 ### v1.3.4

 - Fix an issue where admin and automoderator actions may be reported when they shouldn't.